Colville, Washington: History

 In the 1950s, the Colville Air Force Station was developed and operated 14.7 miles north and east of Colville as part of the Air Defense Command's network of radar stations.
 A few buildings remain at the site today.
 It is used largely by paint-ballers.

 Geography

-According to the United States Census Bureau, the city has a total area of 3.088 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 3.088 sqmi, all land.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Colville has a continental Mediterranean climate, abbreviated Dsb on climate maps.